-Individual Licence applications to SNH should be accompanied by a Protection Plan which outlines how disturbance will be minimised and holts protected, for example through screening of works and modifying protection zones.
+Licence applications to NatureScot should be accompanied by a Protection Plan which outlines how disturbance will be minimised and how lodges and chambered burrows and associated dams regulating their water levels will be protected.
+This could include screening of works and modifying protection zones.